Worldwide Photographic Journeys

 Kenya’s Far North Photography Tour: Days 8-10

 After breakfast we will pack up our vehicles in preparation for our drive north into the most isolated region of our tour.
 Crossing the wild rock deserts of northern Lake Turkana we will see the last of our Turkana communities living in one of the harshest desert environments you can imagine.
-As we reach the entrance gates to Sibiloi the landscapes soften somewhat and we will enjoy a lunch at the park entry before we visit an ancient petrified forest nearby.
+As we reach the entrance gates to Sibiloi the landscapes soften somewhat and we will visit an ancient petrified forest nearby.

-From there we will make our way slowly through the national reserve in search of wildlife for this park is home to the extremely rare and localised Heugelin’s bustard.
+From there we will make our way slowly through the national reserve in search of wildlife.
 We will also begin to see our first Dassanech shepherds herding their livestock through the park.
-Our base for the next two nights is the remote Bandas on the northern edge of Lake Turkana.
+Our base for the next two nights is the remote northern town of Ileret, close to the border of Kenya and Ethiopia.
+Our basic but lovely guest house is perched high on the hill above Lake Turkana and we may see a spectacular sunset view of the lake in good weather.

 Kenya’s Far North Photography Tour: Day 9

 Today we will visit an extremely isolated community of Dassanech people who live close to the border of Ethiopia and Kenya.
-If time allows we will return to the lodge for sunset and some wildlife photography of waterbirds and Nile Crocodiles near to the lodge.
+Exploring the world of this warm, friendly group of nomadic pastoralists, we will also visit the Diyes hunter/fisher clan of the Dassanech.

 Kenya’s Far North Photography Tour: Days 10 to 11